ADIT offers a number of advantages to international tax professionals, regardless of age, location or sector.

 - A framework of ethical standards and practice guidelines

 - CPD opportunities and access to a range of tax events

-- Participation in the technical and social activities organised by UK and international branches
+- Participation in technical and social activities organised by UK and international branches

-- Use of the CIOT's Tony Arnold Library at King's College, London.
+- Use of the CIOT collection at the Maughan Library, at King's College, London.